FeatureBaseDB/www/content/blog/pilosa-1-4-released.md

 `runtime.NumCPU()`, so at startup time, we create a pool of goroutines of that size to process queries.

-Amazingly, actual performance issue that we were experiencing around this was not that 20,000 goroutines were popping in and out of existence each second, which the runtime handled pretty well, but that in some cases they were all contending for the same mutexes.
+Amazingly, the actual performance issue that we were experiencing around this was not that 20,000 goroutines were popping in and out of existence each second, which the runtime handled pretty well, but that in some cases they were all contending for the same mutexes.
 We discovered via [profiling](https://golang.org/pkg/net/http/pprof/)